ofajs/ofa-v4-docs/docs/en/api/others/page.md

 ## `src` attribute

-`src` attribute is used to specify the specific address of a page module.
-This is a crucial attribute that specifies the content and behavior of a page, telling the application where to load the content of a specific page from.
+`src` property is used to specify the specific address of a page module.
+This is a crucial property that specifies the content and behavior of a page, telling the application where to load the content of a specific page from.

 ```javascript
 // Sample code: Get the current page address